-Chairman of the Independent National Electoral Commission (INEC), Mahmood Yakubu has revealed that the logistics arrangement for the upcoming general elections scheduled to hold on February 25 and March 11, might be greatly affected by the current fuel scarcity looming in the country.
+Mahmood Yakubu, the Chairman of the Independent National Electoral Commission (INEC), has revealed that the logistics arrangement for the upcoming general elections in February and March, might be greatly affected by the current fuel scarcity looming in the country.

-In the last couple of weeks, fuel scarcity has become a major threat to both private and corporate existence in the country, some states in the country also sell at exorbitant prices while places like Lagos state is suffering severe scarcity.
+In the last couple of weeks, fuel scarcity has become a major issue for both private and corporate bodies in Nigeria.
+The scarcity of the produced has escalated the price when it is even made available for sale

 “For this reason, the commission will this afternoon meet the Nigerian National Petroleum Company (NNPC) Limited to look into ways to ameliorate this situation.”